2005 Atlantic hurricane season: Tropical Storm Franklin

 Tropical Depression Six formed northeast of the Bahamas on July 21, originating from a tropical wave that exited the coast of Africa on July 10.
 The depression quickly intensified into Tropical Storm Franklin, but wind shear disrupted the storm's initial development.
 As the storm moved to the north and northeast, it intensified; on July 23, Franklin attained peak winds of 70 mph.
 Three days later the storm passed west of Bermuda.
 An approaching trough turned Franklin to the northwest and weakened Franklin to a minimal tropical storm.
 Franklin restrengthened slightly as it accelerated northeastward.
 On July 30, the storm transitioned into an extratropical cyclone south of Nova Scotia, and a day later it was absorbed by a larger extratropical storm near Newfoundland.

 On July 26, Bermuda recorded wind gusts of 37 mph while the storm made its closest approach.
 The storm brought light rainfall to Newfoundland.

 Tropical Storm Gert

-A tropical wave, the same that spawned Tropical Storm Franklin, moved off Africa on July 10.
-It tracked west-northwest into the Bay of Campeche on July 23, where it contributed to the development of a tropical depression later that day.
-As convection increased near the center, the depression intensified into Tropical Storm Gert early on July 24.
-The cyclone did not persist long over water, instead moving ashore north of Cabo Rojo, Mexico, with 45 mph winds early on July 25.
+The same tropical wave that spawned Tropical Storm Franklin later led to the formation of a tropical depression in the Bay of Campeche on July 23.
+It intensified into Tropical Storm Gert early on July 24, and quickly moved ashore north of Cabo Rojo, Mexico, with 45 mph winds early on July 25.
 It continued inland, affecting the same areas impacted by Hurricane Emily just days prior, and quickly dissipated over high terrain at the end of that day.
 Gert dropped heavy rainfall, reaching 214.9 mm in San Luis Potosí.
 Gert caused about US$6 million ($60 million 2005 MXN) in damage, and resulted in one fatality in Nuevo León.